We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Again, further investigations in humans are necessary to confirm the safety and efficacy of passionflower tea for improving sleep.

 Researchers have tested magnolia bark tea on sleep in menopausal females.
-Magnolia bark extract contains substances that interact with the GABA system in the brain that helps people sleep.
+Magnolia bark extract contains substances that interact with the

 Drinking magnolia bark extract may be safe, but researchers need to continue studying its effect in larger and more diverse populations.